tigormanmsft/ora-pcs/README.md

      $ sudo pcs node standby {vm}

-...will put the indicated "{vm}" into PCS "standby" mode, which means that the VM cannot host services.
+...will put the specified "{vm}" into PCS "standby" mode, which means that the VM cannot host services.
 This will force all services to failover to the remaining node.
 Issue the command above, and then monitor the progress of failover using the "sudo pcs status" command.

 To take the "{vm}" out of PCS standby mode and allow it to host services again, issue the following command...